pavelknespl/Discord-members-search/README.md

 **Find users who are on both Discord servers**

-This small Python bot helps you quickly identify which members are present on two Discord servers where your bot is added.
+This small Python bot helps you quickly identify which members are present on two Discord servers where the user is.
 Useful for community managers who want to compare participants between servers.
+Can be run either as app or self-bot (against TOS dont use).

 ---